 These are great because there are less mystery shoppers that have children, so you are more likely to get the job before someone else swoops in.

-I have done the following mystery shops with my daughter:
+I have done some of the following mystery shops with my daughter:

 - Bought some new shoes for her (clothes shop)